 We’ve all talked about it, and we’ve definitely all felt it!
 As soon as I take down Christmas, I’m relishing the clean, pared down aesthetic.
 For awhile.
 And then, not so much.
 My house starts to feel pretty bare, and on top of that, it’s cold, it’s dreary, and it makes me long for spring.

 An arrangement I did last spring with white hydrangeas and seeded eucalyptus in a vintage ironstone pitcher.And the best thing about them?
 They work year-round in decorating.
-Other flowers have a very seasonal association.
+A lot of other flowers have a strong seasonal association.
 Peonies in the spring, paper whites in the winter, or gladiolas in the summer.
 But hydrangeas really are around most of the year, so they look great at any time, for any occasion.
-They look spring-y and fresh in the spring and summer months (especially the Limelights that have a slightly green tinge), but they also look amazing in the winter.
-I love them mixed with eucalyptus in fall, or pine and berries at Christmas.